curl/everything-curl/building-deps.md

-Build curl with libmetalink to have it support the [metalink](http://www.metalinker.org/) format, which allows curl to download the same file from multiple places, includes checksums and more.
+Build curl with libmetalink to have it support the [metalink](http://www.metalinker.org/) format, which allows curl to download the same file from multiple places.
+It includes checksums and more.
 See curl's [--metalink](https://curl.haxx.se/docs/manpage.html#--metalink) option.

 ## libpsl